BilliMorgan/trivia-game/README.md

 ## Goal
-Your goal is to create an application that displays trivia questions with multiple-choice answers to select from.
+The goal is to create an application that displays trivia questions with multiple-choice answers to select from.

  ## Challenge requirements
 A round of trivia has 10 Questions